What is Illegal Phoenix Activity?

 Proposed Measures to Combat Phoenixing

-On 13 February 2019, the Treasury Laws Amendment (Combatting Illegal Phoenixing) Bill 2019 (Phoenixing Bill) was introduced into Parliament proposing to give ASIC, liquidators and the ATO significant new powers designed to help curtail phoenix activities and prosecute culpable directors and associated persons.1
+On 13 February 2019, the Treasury Laws Amendment (Combatting Illegal Phoenixing) Bill 2019 ('Phoenixing Bill') was introduced into Parliament proposing to give ASIC, liquidators and the ATO significant new powers designed to help curtail phoenix activities and prosecute culpable directors and associated persons.

-The Phoenixing Bill aims at combatting illegitimate phoenixing by introducing new civil and criminal offences for directors, pre-insolvency advisors and individuals and advisors who facilitate illegal phoenixing activity.
+The Phoenixing Bill aims at combating illegitimate phoenixing by introducing new civil and criminal offences for directors, pre-insolvency advisors and individuals and advisors who facilitate illegal phoenixing activity.

 These offences are subject to a number of important safeguards to ensure that the amendments do not affect legitimate businesses and commercial transactions.
 This includes maintaining the safe harbour for legitimate business restructures and respecting transactions made with creditor or court approval (as appropriate) under a deed of company arrangement or scheme of arrangement.